Pickup truck speed limits vary from vehicle to vehicle in the UK, to the surprise of many operators.

 It’s hard to believe that pickup truck speed limits different from model to model and, on some models, from trim level to trim level.
 Due the increased mass of some newer pickups, they’re too heavy to be classed as ‘dual-purpose’ vehicles, and are therefore subject to standard light commercial vehicle speed limits – which are 10mph slower on single and dual-carriageways.

 Why Are Speed Limits Different for Some Models?

 This anomaly derives from the Department for Transport’s (DfT) outdated classifications of vehicles, which were drawn up 30 years ago in the Road Vehicles (Construction and Use) Regulations of 1987.
 The article describes a dual-purpose vehicle as:

-Back in 1987, there wasn’t a one-tonne pickup that exceeded the 2,040kg unladen weight but a number of modern pickups, which their increased size, added safety systems and stronger construction, weigh in at well over the 2,040kg.
+Back in 1987, there wasn’t a one-tonne pickup that exceeded the 2,040kg unladen weight but a number of modern pickups, with their increased size, added safety systems and stronger construction, weigh in at well over this limit.

 Affected pickups are the new Mercedes-Benz X-Class, Toyota Hilux and Volkswagen Amarok V6, and some models of the Ford Ranger (the base XL model is unaffected, but the top of the range Wildtrak weighs in at over 2,040kg because of all the extra equipment).